shuai-xu/flink/docs/dev/table/catalog.md

 For example, a previous query as `select * from mycatalog.mydb.myTable` can be shortened as `select * from myTable`.
 Querying tables in a different databases under the default catalog would be `select * from mydb2.myTable`.

 `CatalogManager` always has a built-in `FlinkInMemoryCatalog` with name of `default_catalog` and a built-in default database `default_db`.
 If no catalog is explicitly set as default catalog, this built-in one will be the default catalog.
 All temp meta-objects will be registered in this catalog.
-Users can set default catalog and database via `TableEnvironment.setDefaultDatabase()` in programming API or `use catalog.db` in Flink SQL Cli.
+Users can set default catalog and database via `TableEnvironment.setDefaultDatabase()` in Table API or `use catalog.db` in Flink SQL Cli.

 * This will be replaced by the TOC
 {:toc}